TO RECEIVE FEDERAL loans, you have to file the Free Application for Federal Student Aid, or FAFSA. There are three main federal student loan programs:

 What if a student isn’t eligible for subsidized Stafford loans?
 He or she can always take out unsubsidized loans instead, potentially borrowing as much as $5,500 during the first year of college.
 In subsequent years, the annual amount that can be borrowed increases.

 Perkins loans.
-These currently carry an interest rate of 5%.
-They are only awarded to students with exceptional financial need—and yet they now charge a higher rate than Stafford loans.
+These currently carry an interest rate of 5% and are only awarded to students with exceptional financial need.

 Student loans may also be available from the college itself.
 The interest rate charged may be less than on federal loans.
 In addition, some states have set up agencies or nonprofit organizations that provide loans to students who are residents or who go to in-state colleges, and loans are also available from private lenders.
 For more information, check out FinAid.org and StudentAid.gov.